verdaccio/verdaccio/CONTRIBUTING.md

 - A potential implementation or design
 - Whatever else you have in your mind 🤓

-##Contributing
+## Contributing Guidelines

-This is the most exciting part, when you became a Verdaccio contributor 🙌🏼, please to ensure a fast code review and merge, follow the next guidelines:
+This is the most exciting part, when you became a Verdaccio contributor 🙌🏼, to ensure a fast code review and merge, please follow the next guidelines:

 > Any contribution gives you the right to be part of this organization as _collaborator_.